Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version)

-\begin{definition}[Well-Typed Clause with Subtyping] A GLP clause is \temph{well-typed with subtyping} if it satisfies Definition~\ref{def:well-typed-clause} with condition~3(a) relaxed for body-body variable pairs: instead of requiring that a writer $X$ of type $S$ and reader $X?$ of type $T?$ have dual types ($S = T$), it suffices that $S$ is a subtype of $T$ (see Remark~\ref{rem:subtyping-variance}). \end{definition}
+\begin{definition}[Well-Typed Clause with Subtyping] A GLP clause is \temph{well-typed with subtyping} if it satisfies Definition~\ref{def:well-typed-clause} with condition~3(a) relaxed for body-body variable pairs, requiring that the type of the writer be a subtype of the dual of the type of its paired reader. \end{definition}

 \begin{definition}[Well-Typed GLP Program with Subtyping] A typed GLP program $P=(Cs,D)$ is \temph{well-typed with subtyping} if it satisfies Definition~\ref{def:well-typed-program} with ``well-typed clause'' replaced by ``well-typed clause with subtyping'' (Definition~\ref{def:well-typed-clause-subtyping}). \end{definition}